khongminhtn/Pico/README.md

-<span style="color:red">This document is intended for individuals that are interested in the inner workings of the application and the thought process that goes into designing and developing the application</span>
+<span style="color:red">This document is intended for individuals that are interested in the inner workings of the application and the thought process that go into designing and developing the application</span>

 # Pico: